akuklev/algebraic-theories/README.md

 # Extended Algebraic Theories

 Making use of recently developed notion of weak model categories [Hen19], we propose a refinement for the notion of essentially algebraic theories (EATs) [PV07] that leads to more sophisticated functorial semantics yielding more relaxed notion of homomorphism of algebras.
 Similar to essentlially algebraic theories, our proposal encompases categories, yet with functors and equivalences as homomorphisms and isomorphisms respectively.
-For theories `T` admitting unbiased descriptions (ones where for every composite tree there is exactly one equation, identifying the composite tree with an atomic one) we derive a notion of generic enrichment structure `G(T)` — for categories being virtual double categories – and `V`-enriched `T`-algebras, `V` being a fixed `G(T)`-algebra.
+For theories `T` admitting unbiased descriptions (ones where for every posible composite term there is exactly one equation law, identifying the composite term with an atomic one) we derive a notion of generic enrichment structure `G(T)` — for categories being virtual double categories – and `V`-enriched `T`-algebras, `V` being a fixed `G(T)`-algebra.

 Much like algebraic theories and generalized algebraic theories without equations on sorts [Car81], yet in contrast to EATs, our proposal keeps applicability of formation rules decidable regardless of word problem decidablity for the respective theory, thus we argue it to be not only an essentially, but a truly algebraic formalism.
 Thus we pursue the approach of [Is17] regarding type theories as algebraic presentations of structured categories and category-like structures.